khiromoshito/sleeve-forms/README.md

 // You can also manually set rules for every fields (for the ones that are not specified,
-// these all will default to FieldRules.notEmptyNorSpace
+// these all will default to FieldRules.notEmptyNorSpace).

 // These rules are basically string that contains regular expressions
-// which are then converted to RegExp in the validation process
+// which are then converted to RegExp in the validation process.

 // sleeve-forms provides preset references for rules, all under the [FieldRules] object.